connornishijima/connornishijima.github.io/_products/emotiscope.md

 <iframe class="youtube-video" src="https://www.youtube.com/embed/n2YH9V63OQo" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

+## Design Overview

+**It tries not to clash with anything around itself**

+Instead of an FFT where there's ***N / 2*** frequency bins spaced linearly on the scale, *I've opted to calculate 64 bins of my own choosing*, one at a time.
+This way, they can be allocated logarithmically to represent every note of the western musical scale between A2 (110Hz) and C8 (4186Hz).
+That's the upper 64 keys of a grand piano!

 ![EMOTISCOPE PCB](https://raw.githubusercontent.com/connornishijima/connornishijima.github.io/main/img/emotiscope_pcb_fade.png)

 ## Part Highlights